+Chimney breasts and fireplaces

+Repair category 2

-Chimney breasts and fireplaces Repair category 1 Notes A stove has been installed in the living room.
-It is assumed that the installation complies with the Building Standards.
-Flues should ideally be swept and tested on an annual basis.
+Notes Flues should ideally be swept and tested on an annual basis.
 If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.